LetsNurtureGit/FrinckPodsiOS/README.md

 ### Pod Import
-To import FrinckPod, you need to mention it with import tag as well as you will also need to import CoreLocation in your class.
+To import FrinckPod, you need to mention it with import tag as well as you will also need to import CoreLocation library in your class.

 <pre>
 import FrinckPod